 The FBI report estimated that there were about 1.3 million violent crimes committed in 2021.
 This is about a 1% decrease from 2020.
 This drop in violent crime was driven by a 9% decrease in the robbery rate.

 The violent crime rate in 2021 was about 396 violent crimes per 100,000 people.
 This continues the downward trend over the past three decades.
-Violent crime reached a peak in 1992 with almost 2 million offenses reported, or a rate of 750 crimes per 100,000 people.
+Violent crime rates reached a peak in 1991 with almost 2 million offenses reported, or a rate of 758 crimes per 100,000 people.
 Most of this drop came from decreases in aggravated assault and robbery in that time.

-While there is not complete data for all cities, the FBI released reported violent crime rates for about 150 US cities with populations over 100,000.
-The largest cities on the list include Las Vegas, San Diego, and Dallas.
+The FBI releases the latest crime data by city each quarter.
+While there is not complete data for all cities, the FBI released reported violent crime rates for the first three quarters of 2022 in 188 US cities with populations over 100,000.
+The largest cities on the list include Houston, Las Vegas, San Antonio, and San Diego.

-Mobile, Alabama, had the highest violent crime rate of all the cities on the list, with 2,042 violent crimes per 100,000 residents.
-Memphis, Tennessee, and Detroit, Michigan, had the next highest at just over 1,000 crimes per 100,000 residents.
+Memphis, Tennessee, experienced the highest violent crime rate of all the cities included, with 1,720 violent crimes per 100,000 residents in the first three quarters of 2022.
+Little Rock, Arkansas, and Detroit, Michigan, had the next highest at just over 1,400 crimes per 100,000 residents.

 Property crime is much more common than violent crime in the US.
 Larceny, or theft, is the most common and makes up about 60% of all crime in the data.
 Like violent crime, property crime hit a peak in the early 1990s but decreased steadily over the past three decades.